Obituary of William R. Penn

 The family wishes to thank Sherille Brown for her loving and caring attention she provided to her “adopted” uncle over the last three years as well as MidHudson Managed Home Care and Hospice of Orange and Sullivan Counties.

-For directions or to send the family a personal condolence, please visit our website at www.StraubCatalanoHalvey.com.To send flowers to the family of William Penn, please visit Tribute Store
+For directions or to send the family a personal condolence, please visit our website at www.StraubCatalanoHalvey.com.To send flowers to the family or plant a tree in memory of William Penn, please visit Tribute Store